![]() ![]() |

 Ringed with cork, which is a less common method these days.
 The knob, that butts up against the stock, has two rings about a sixteenth of an inch apart grooved into the wood, but the wood between the two rings has been rounded off, creating an effect like a round band has been sunken into a groove.

-For more pictures and measurements (each with a ruler for scale) see my second page.
+For more pictures and detailed measurements, see my second page.

 Contact me with questions or comments.